 Until the early 1980s, the federal government provided most of the support for the creation and maintenance of affordable housing, including tax incentives and direct funding of construction and operating costs.
 The withdrawal of this support, coupled with a changing economic environment, has severely reduced the availability of affordable housing.
-The absence of the federal government and lack of history or experience of the state and local government and the private sector in funding affordable housing needed by the low and middle income population, it will be necessary for the county, cities, state and the private sector to create new working relationships if the needs for financing, construction or acquisition and maintenance of housing are to be met.
+The absence of the federal government and lack of history or experience of the state and local government and the private sector in funding affordable housing has resulted in a confusion of roles and responsibilities.
+In order to provide the housing needed by the low and middle income population, it will be necessary for the county, cities, state and the private sector to create new working relationships if the needs for financing, construction or acquisition and maintenance of housing are to be met.